TatendaHZ/tatenda.Empower6G/README.md

 ### Train the Models

-On the server, locate and run:
+On the server, locate and run: on the windows machine
 ```bash
 ssh user@195.251.58.122 -p 2315
 ```